lensisle/beacon/README.md

 ```
 Replace(text, ...words)
 ```
-* assume a script will consume a *params* object that holds the data.
+* assume the *script file* will consume a *params* object that holds the data.
-* assume the result must be set in a global *output* object using its *addText* function like:
+* assume the result must be set in a global *output* object using its *addText* method like:
 ```
 output.addText(result)
 ```